-The Equalized Assessed Valuation (EAV) of the Village reflected an upturn for the tax year 2016 to \$210,784,601 from the 2015 tax level of \$192,569,506, an increase of 9.4%.
-This has been the first upturn in the EAV since 2010.
-The decreases in prior years has had its impact on the Library's tax revenue resources.
-The Library is encouraged that Flossmoor and its surrounding communities are recovering some ground from the 2008 housing crisis and its delayed impact here locally.
-The Library continues to examine sources for other income streams (e.g., grants, better investment vehicles, etc.).
-Additionally, the Library continues to be judicious in operating expenditures, while maintaining traditional and on-trend library services to patrons.
+The Equalized Assessed Valuation (EAV) of the Village continues to recover from its several year downturn.
+The projected EAV for tax year 2017 of \$242,753,750 reflects an increase of 15% over the EAV for tax year 2016 of \$210,784,601.
+The decreases in prior years has had its impact on the Library's tax revenue resources and we are showing slow recovery.
+The Library is encouraged that the Village of Flossmoor and its surrounding communities are slowly recovering economically.
+The Village of Flossmoor specifically has had new business enterprises open such as Meiers' AT&T, Starbucks and Buona Beef.
+Additionally, the Library continues to examine alternative sources for other income streams (e.g., grants, better investment vehicles, etc.).
+The Library continues to be judicious in operating expenditures, while maintaining traditional and ontrend library services to patrons.

-The Library received monetary donations totaling \$2,625 from the Friends of the Library generated primarily through membership, candy and used book sales.
+Flossmoor Library received monetary donations totaling \$7,465 from the Friends of the Library generated primarily through membership, candy and used book sales.
+The funds were used for our summer reading program, a special library card sign up program and virtual reality equipment.